deng-project/das2/SPECIFICATION.md

 das2 consists of two kinds of structures.
-The first structure `das2::Header` is used to store various kind of information about the file such as author's name, comment and license as well as information such as zlib compression level, vertices count etc. `das2::Header` itself is the only structure in the file that is not compressed at any zlib compression level.
+The first structure `das2::Header` is used to store various kind of information about the file such as author's name, comment and license as well as information such as zstd compression level, vertices count etc. `das2::Header` itself is the only structure in the file that is not compressed at any zstd compression level.
 The other section of structures that are in das2 format are so-called body formats.
 These various formats declare buffers, meshes, skeletons, materials, animations and so on.